Koh Pha Ngan Travel Guide

 Buddha in Phutthamonthon © Tevaprapas

-The beautiful little island of Koh Pha Ngan is a fantastic holiday destination lying in the centre of the Gulf of Thailand, about 62 miles (100km) from the mainland, and home to 8,000 or so people and hundreds of thousands of coconuts.
+The beautiful little island of Koh Pha Ngan is a fantastic holiday destination lying in the centre of the Gulf of Thailand, about 35 miles (55km) from the mainland, and home to 10,000 or so people and hundreds of thousands of coconuts.
 Coconut exports and fishing have long been the mainstay of the locals, but in recent years tourism is becoming increasingly important as visitors flock in on ferries, lured by the island's magnificent beaches and the world renowned monthly Full Moon Party.

 Visitors on holiday in Pha Ngan generally stay in one of about 200 thatched bamboo bungalows that line the island's beaches and are let out for a pittance.
-Those after more luxury can choose from three holiday resort hotels: First Villa at Ban Tai Beach, the Pha Ngan Chai Hotel in the main town of Thongsala, and the Thong Nai Pan Beach Resort at Thong Nai Pan beach.
+Those after more luxury can choose from the many holiday resort hotels.
 Wherever you stay, the holiday is wiled away pleasantly with snorkelling, swimming or relaxing on the white sands.

 Facilities in the Koh Pha Ngan town of Thongsala are limited, but there is a bank, police station, clinic and pharmacy.
 Motorcycle taxis can be waved down, or mountain bikes hired to explore the more remote beaches.
 Some beaches can only be reached by sea, and water taxis are available in the town.

 On Koh Pha Ngan, most shops and kiosks are in Thongsala and Haad Rin, stocking a range of cheap clothing and novelties, mostly aimed at holiday backpackers.
 Local handicrafts are plentiful, particularly batik.
-There are some photo shops and small supermarkets, including a 7-Eleven.
+There are some photo shops and small supermarkets, including a couple of 7-Elevens.

 While on holiday, most nights in Koh Pha Ngan's remote bungalow resorts are fairly peaceful, with a few beach bars playing music to serenade the incredible sunsets.
 At full moon, however, Haad Rin is the place to be, when a dozen or more sound systems blast the beach that becomes packed with thousands of hedonistic party animals.
 Along with visiting top class DJs, the entertainment is enhanced by jugglers, fire-eaters and frenzied dancers of all descriptions, while beach traders keep everyone fed and lubricated.
 The notorious Pha Ngan Full Moon parties are the ultimate experience.